Vitamins, minerals and other supplements for psoriasis

 Even more interesting is the use of capsaicin, extracted from the cayenne pepper for external treatment of this disease.
 (Creams or ointments should be applied two or three times a day and require a few days to see the positive effects) (In case not to experience any improvement after a few weeks of treatment, or if an unexpected deterioration of patient conditions occur, the treatment must be abandoned.)

-More information about psoriasis and its natural treatment in the listing above.
+More information about psoriasis and its natural treatment.